Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

     | **Untouchable**
     | 6s rolled on dodge attempts are treated as two successes.
-When you move while dodging, you do not suffer a stack of Off-Balance.
+When you move while dodging, you do not gain a stack of Off-Balance.

 --------